 NLF: Child fails to begin attending: Boards must inform staff and providers that providers are required to report when a child fails to begin attending a child care provider location within five days of the effective date on the authorization notice so that staff may take appropriate action and reach out to the sponsor to determine whether the child still requires child care.

 NLF: Child stops attending: Boards must inform providers that they must report to the Board within two business days whenever a child has been absent for five consecutive days with no contact.

-NLF: Child stops attending: Boards must inform providers that failure to report a child’s cessation of attendance within two business days may result in the Board taking corrective action or placing the provider on an SIA.
+Boards must inform providers that failure to report a child’s cessation of attendance within two business days may result in the Board taking corrective action or placing the provider on an SIA.

 NLF: Boards must continue to pay providers based on enrollment, except for relative providers.
 Boards must ensure that a relative child care provider is not reimbursed for the days that a child is absent, as set forth in 40 TAC §809.93(c).